game-ci/documentation/docs/github/v2/15-deployment/ios.md

   You can use an online base64 encoder for this step.
 - **MATCH_PASSWORD**: The password you set with `fastlane match appstore`
 - **APPSTORE_KEY_ID, APPSTORE_ISSUER_ID, APPSTORE_P8**: Because of limitations of using Apple accounts
-  with 2fa ( 2-factor authentication ) in CI environments, you have to
-  make a special key for accessing the App Store.
+  with 2FA (2-factor authentication) in CI environments, you have to make a special key for accessing the App Store.
 Follow the [fastlane official guide](https://docs.fastlane.tools/app-store-connect-api/) to generate these values.

-### 6- Update Unity Settings
+### 6- Update Unity settings

 - Add your [application icon(s)](https://docs.unity3d.com/Manual/PlayerSettingsiOS-Icon.html) (applications without an icon generate an error while uploading to TestFlight)
 - Set your Bundle Identifier and Signing Team ID in the [iOS Player settings - Identification settings](https://docs.unity3d.com/Manual/PlayerSettingsiOS-Other.html#Identification)